milostomic/implementation-guides/netverify/callback.md

 The value for **User-Agent** must contain a reference to your business or entity for Jumio to be able to identify your requests. (e.g. YourCompanyName YourAppName/1.0.0).
 Without a proper User-Agent header, Jumio will take longer to diagnose API issues.<br>

 The TLS protocol is required during the TLS handshake (see [Supported cipher suites](/netverify/supported-cipher-suites.md)) and we strongly recommend using the latest version.<br/><br>
-(`*3`) Address recognition is performed for supported IDs, if enabled.
-Please note, there are three different address formats (US, EU, Raw).
-Please check [Supported documents for Address Extraction](#supported-documents-for-address-extraction) to see which format applies to specific IDs.
-The different address parameters are a part of the JSON object, if they are available on the ID.

 ### US Address Format